yahnatan/pulseox/README.md

 030 | 020 + 010 | Sensor Off + Interference
 03a | 020 + 010 + 008 + 002 | Sensor Off + Interference + Pulse Search + Defective Sensor
 038 | 020 + 010 + 008 | Sensor Off + Interference + Pulse Search

+## Additional tips: ##

+I am using https://github.com/rocketinventor/web-page-screensaver to bring the default medical monitoring dashboard up on the screen of the computer in my son's room.
+I also set one corner of the screen as a "hot corner" to activate the screensaver,so that any of my son's caregivers can quickly bring the Grafana monitoring dashboard back up.

+Currently our setup is only visible within our home network.
+However, another parent told me about http://www.no-ip.com -- a free service which sjould let me access our server from outside my home network.

 ## Credit where credit is due: